Google My Business is a must-have for tour operators who want to expand their online presence, gain local visibility and receive more bookings.

 If you are not on Google or anywhere online, how do you expect people to come across your business?

 We mentioned that almost everything one wants to know is on Google, right?

 People rely on Google for answers.
-That’s how people discover various services and products.
+That’s how people find out about different services and products.

 Once you google a certain term, on the first page of your Google results, you will find the following:

-Your goal should be to have your tour business listed in the Local 3-pack area with related search terms.
+Your goal should be to have your tour business listed in the local 3-pack area for relevant search terms.